Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The Design Task.

-Let us get into the design task of this animation.
+Let us complete the design task of this animation.

-1. If you have not gone through the earlier examples, then Import the Employees Table from the Northwind sample database.
+1. If you have not explored the earlier examples, then import the Employees Table from the Northwind sample database.

-2. Click on the Employees Table and select Form from Insert Menu.
+2. Click on the Employees Table and select Form from the Insert Menu.

-3. Create a Form as shown above and save it with the name Employees or any suitable name that you prefer.
+3. Create a Form as shown above and save it with the name Employees.

 4. Open the Form in Design View.